WAEC, NECO, BECE, NABTEB

 One thing I have discovered about students who fail this exam is a lack of preparation.
 Some of them are so unbothered that they only get to know the BECE timetable a day before the exam.
 This is a carefree attitude and shows that such a student doesn’t care whether they pass or not.

-Before I give you the steps to pass BECE, I will like you to go through the grading system in Nigeria and Ghana when preparing for the examination.
+Before I give you the steps to pass BECE, I would like you to go through the grading system in Nigeria and Ghana when preparing for the examination.

 The BECE grading system in Nigeria is as follows: